jaegpark/profile/_posts/2021-03-12-how-to-get-into-uoft-eng.md

     Data extracted from U of T's First Year class of 2020 profile.
 </div>

 The `Mean OSS average` is the mean average of Ontario Secondary Students in each program.
-Anything above would probably be a competitive average.
+Anything around it would be a competitive average.

+#### Should I take AP courses?

+To my knowledge, the Faculty of Applied Science and Engineering does not take AP scores as credits.
+However, there is a section on the supplementary application to send your test scores through the College Board.

+I think AP courses can better prepare you for what you'll learn in your first year at university.
+It also shows the admissions officers you've taken on a challenge in high school.
+Aside from this though, I don't think it has much merit.
+If you're looking for easier grades, taking non-AP courses might be the way for you.

-#### Month by Month...
+#### Month by month...

 **September - November**